davide-bergamasco/dncs-lab/README.md

 ## Network Topology

 Here you can see the basic network topology of the virtual lab.
-A more detalied version of this topology is avaiable on this repository (check out the `Network-Topology.png` file).
+A more detalied version of this topology is available on this repository (check out the `Network-Topology.png` file).

 ```